Fisher Information, Training and Bias in Fourier Regression Models: Conclusion and outlook

 We foresee several possible directions for extending the presented results.
 First, it is important to comment on the fact that our analysis is based on comparing ED, bias and training performance of models with the same underlying structure (i.e., a finite number of chosen basis functions for the inputs' and parameters' functions space).
 Our choice is motivated by the need of comparing models where bias and ED can be controlled, while eliminating other potential sources of fluctuations coming from different architectural choices.
-While we expect our results not to depend on this choice, we would find it interesting to investigate the same mechanism when comparing inherently different models, i.e., models accessing different types of function spaces.
-For example, designing analogous experiments comparing quantum and classical NNs could yield more insights on the function classes, and thereby the type of data, most suitable to these two ansatzes.
+Nevertheless, due to the equivalence between Fourier models and QNNs, our results can already provide guidance on practical QNN design choices that can be used to bias the model outputs towards specific target functions, via data re-uploading and the use of entangling operations or correlated measurements (see Supplementary Material for details).
+The design of QNNs with tunable ED requires a comprehensive characterization of how the QNN architecture influences the structure constants in QNNs, which at the moment is still lacking.